How to Withdraw PF Amount? A Step-by-Step Guide for PF Subscribers

 As it is a mandatory scheme, employees cannot withdraw the EPF amount until they have retired.
 However, as we all come across milestone events that compel us to rely on our savings, there are some cases when this rule to EPF withdrawal is not applicable.

-Today, we will discuss when and how EPF withdrawal can be done to meet any urgent needs. but before that, we must understand the Universal Account Number or UAN.
+Today, we will discuss when and how EPF withdrawal can be done to meet any urgent needs.
+But before that, we must understand the Universal Account Number or UAN.

 According to the Provident Fund Act, an employee in their lifetime will have only one PF account maintained by the Employees’ Provident Fund Organisation (EPFO), which will be operational even as they switch jobs.
 This account is called the UAN.
 It is connected to the employee’s PF account within an organisation, giving them the freedom to change companies without having to do an EPF transfer between them.